Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 Write-PodeLog -Name 'Example' -InputObject 'This message will simply be outputted to CLI'
 ```

-This is useful when all you're supplying to your Custom log Type is strings or other primitive value types.
+This is useful when all you're supplying to your Custom Log Type is strings or other primitive value types.